pavpapac/MLEM-source-reconstruction/README.md

 SCRIPTS

-    srcrec_errors: reconstructes the source multiple times and provides an estimate of the total ucnertainty,
+    srcrec_errors: reconstructs the source multiple times and provides an estimate of the total ucnertainty,
     RecSource: Reconstructs the source based on input field parameters and system matrix,
     MLEM: the mlem iterative algorithm as applied in one full iteration, ExtrSystemMat : extracts the system matrix for the given linac gometry